Lacematrix/CS209/README.md

 # CS209
-This place is used studying Java2 in SUSTech
+This place is used to studying Java2 in SUSTech